airalcorn2/LociSelect/README.md

 LociSelect
 ============

-A simulated annealing algorithm for selecting loci (locations in DNA) from the output of a high-throughput DNA sequencer for use in genetic analyses.
+LociSelect is a simulated annealing algorithm for selecting loci (locations in DNA) from the output of a high-throughput DNA sequencer for use in genetic analyses.

 This was my final project for CS 6364: Artificial Intelligence.
 I took this course in the spring semester of 2015 while I was a master's student at The University of Texas at Dallas.
 The course was taught by [Dan Moldovan](http://www.hlt.utdallas.edu/~moldovan/).